RDFLib/pyLDAPI/README.rst

 * a *Register of Registers*
    * a start-up function that auto-generates a Register of Registers is run when the API is launched.
 * a basic, over-writeable template for Registers' HTML & RDF
+* all of the functionality defined by the W3C's specification `Content Negotiation by Profile`_
+   * to allow for requests of content that conform to data specifications and profiles

+.. _Content Negotiation by Profile: https://www.w3.org/TR/dx-prof-conneg/

 Definitions